La Isla Foundation visited El Salvador this month in order to finalize the study protocol for an unprecedented research project.

 By implementing worker trainings based on the U.S. Occupational Safety and Health Administration’s (OSHA) ‘Water.Rest.Shade’ recommendations, the WE Program will make the workplace safer for cane cutters.

 Researchers will then measure how improved working conditions affect workers’ health and productivity.
-By tracking health over time, researchers hope to highlight causal factors contributing to CKDu and prescribe ways to mitigate their effects.
+By tracking health over time, researchers hope to highlight causal factors contributing to CKDnT and prescribe ways to mitigate their effects.
 By tracking increased worker productivity, researchers hope to demonstrate incentives for other sugar mills to host similar interventions.

-Over the course of three years, the WE Program will track 120 sugarcane cutters, or rozadores as they’re known in El Salvador, working in two locations: one in an area several hundred meters above sea level, where CKDu prevalence rates are elevated; and another in the coastal lowlands, where rates are the highest in the country.
+Over the course of three years, the WE Program will track 120 sugarcane cutters, or rozadores as they’re known in El Salvador, working in two locations: one in an area several hundred meters above sea level, where CKDnT prevalence rates are elevated; and another in the coastal lowlands, where rates are the highest in the country.

 “8 hours in a board room”